revaturelabs/interviewquestions/Java/OOP/Inheritance.md

 <details>
   <summary><b>Explanation</b></summary>

-> - Invisibility cloak is a family heirloom for potters, A property is passed down from one class(generation) to another, this is a clear example of multilevel inheritance
+> - Invisibility cloak is a family heirloom for potters, A property is passed down from one class(generation) to another, this is a clear example of multilevel inheritance.
 </details>
 </details>